apache/openwhisk/docs/catalog.md

 ### Listening for changes to a Cloudant database

 You can use the `changes` feed to configure a service to fire a trigger on every change to your Cloudant database.
+The parameters are as follows:

+- `dbname`: Name of Cloudant database.
+- `includeDoc`: If set to true, each trigger event that is fired includes the modified Cloudant document.
+- `maxTriggers`: Stop firing triggers when this limit is reached.
+Defaults to 1000.
+You can set it to maximum 10,000.
+If you try to set more than 10,000, the request is rejected.

 1. Create a trigger with the `changes` feed in the package binding that you created previously.
 Be sure to replace `/myNamespace/myCloudant` with your package name.